Vestibular Rehabilitation in Burlington (Dizziness & Vertigo)

 -

-Habituation training to decrease motion sensitivity
+Habituation training to decrease motion sensitivity and improve tolerance

 -

-Repositioning maneuvers (e.g., Epley maneuver for BPPV)
+Repositioning maneuvers (e.g., Epley maneuver for BPPV), when indicated

 -

-Customized home exercise programs for long-term success
+A customized home exercise programs for long-term success

 -